-Projeto GOMPA is an awarded Brazilian collective of artists created in 2014 by the director Camila Bauer in Porto Alegre, Brazil.
-The group develops dramaturgical and scenic language experimentation and researches possible crossings between theatre, dance and music, emphasizing s the fusion of different forms of art as narrative outsets.The projects are created in collaboration with artists of all sorts of strains, resulting in an hybrid language that expands the limits of what is understood about performing arts for adults and performing arts for the youth.
+Projeto GOMPA is an awarded Brazilian collective of artists created in 2014 that develops dramaturgical and scenic language experimentation and researches possible crossings between theatre, dance, music, visual and audiovisual arts, with an emphasis on the fusion of different arts as a narrative principle.The creations are made in collaboration with artists from different schools and companies.
+The group also has a special focus on experimenting with languages that expand the limits of what we understand as theater for adults and theater for children and youth.

 In 2021, the collective immersed itself in creations of performances in virtual language, performing The Last Black Woman - work that received an honorable mention at the Festival Cine Negro em Ação, also presented in regular season, festivals and public schools of the state - and The Mother of the Girls’ Mother, a play that held several sessions in homes for the elderly and community centers in Porto Alegre, in addition to a regular season and audiovisual exhibitions.

 It also premiered The Girl’s Grandmother, winner of the Açorianos award for Best Performance, created with funding from Instituto Ling, also in online format, and performed, in partnership with Cia Incomodete, the play Defeat, in addition to adapting the work The Adventures of the Little Prince for audiovisual format, aimed at children.

 In 2020, the play Olga premiered, having its season interrupted due to the COVID-19 pandemic.

 In 2019, the group presented the play Enemies in the Dolls' House at the Ibsen Awards Festival, in Norway, a work that was awarded the prize Ibsen Scholarships in 2017, having premiered in Brazil in 2018.
 Over these years, the play participated in several events, festivals and seasons in Brazil.